xieyuheng/inner/docs/source/_posts/person/martin-löf/on-the-meanings-of-the-logical-constants-and-the-justification-of-logical-laws.md

 which would have been honest, namely, that you did not know.

 - **[Xie]**
-  Reader can compare the above passage with Errett Bishop's "Second Principle of Constructivism".
+  Reader can compare the above passage with Errett Bishop's Second Principle of Constructivism:
-  > Do not ask whether a statement is true until you know what it means.
+  "Do not ask whether a statement is true until you know what it means."

 ## Third lecture